helanga/MechaCar_Statistical_Analysis/README.md

 ![Varience for All lots](./image/D2Totalsummery.PNG)

-- According to the above summerize for all manifacturing lots varience is 62.29356 is less than 100.
+- According to the above summerize for all manifacturing lots varience is 62.29356 is less than 100.So we can deside ,for all lots current manufactoring data meet the design specification

 Summerize table for each manufacturing lot:

 ![Varience for each lots](./image/D2lotSummery.PNG)

 - Lot 1 and 2 with in design specifications but Lot 3 has varience exceeds specificatiob 100 PSI.

 ### Deliverable3:

-Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+Perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 t-test results for All lots: